The Manson Family Charitable Trust

 The trust is governed by five trustees, with key members including:

 • Jonathan Laurence Manson (Chair) - Founder and primary donor, appointed 2015.
-Born March 1947, Manson is a British businessman based in Manchester with extensive experience in insurance, financial services, and property development.
-He has held directorships in multiple Manchester-based companies including the Manson Insurance Group, Focus Housing NW, and The Focus Foundation.
+Manson is a British businessman based in Manchester with extensive experience in insurance, financial services, and property development.
+He founded Manson Insurance Brokers in 1971 and built it into Manson Insurance Group before selling to Jelf Group plc in 2008.
+He has held directorships in multiple Manchester-based companies including Focus Housing NW and The Focus Foundation.
 He also serves as Trustee and Honorary President of The Langdon Foundation, which supports people with learning disabilities in the Jewish community.

 • Lauren Charlotte Ornstein - Trustee, appointed 2015

-All trustees serve without remuneration, payments, or benefits, ensuring that charitable resources are directed entirely toward grant-making activities.
+All trustees serve without remuneration, payments, or benefits, ensuring that charitable resources are directed entirely towards grant-making activities.

 Trustee Authority